 In New York State, it is illegal for any lender to make payday loans, whether in person, over the phone or online.
 It is also illegal to collect payday loans in New York.
 Among those that allow payday loans, 16 states and the District of Columbia have implemented provisions limiting interest rates to 36%, while other states have imposed other lending restrictions on payday loans.
 Borrowers are protected from costly payday loans by reasonable limits on low loan rates or other prohibitions in fifteen states.

 If a payday loan is paid in full at any time during a month, no monthly maintenance fee will be charged for that month.
-Some states also limit the number of loans per borrower per year (Virginia, Washington), or require that, after a fixed number of loan renewals, the lender must offer a longer-term, lower-interest loan, so that the borrower can eventually exit the debt cycle by following some footprint.
+Some states also limit the number of loans per borrower per year (Virginia, Washington), or require that after a fixed number of loan renewals, the lender must offer a longer-term, lower-interest loan so that the borrower can eventually exit the debt cycle by following some footprint.
 C) Except as provided in this section, the provisions of this Chapter applicable to a loan subject to §342.252 also apply to a loan subject to this section.
 It is important for borrowers to be aware of their state's regulations when considering taking out a payday loan.
 Knowing where payday loans are illegal can help borrowers make informed decisions about their financial future and avoid costly fees and interest rates.